y = mx + b – Definition, Slope-Intercept Form, Examples, Facts

 How to find y = mx + b?

-y = mx + b might look intimidating, but it’s actually really easy!
-Once we know our slope (represented by m) and our y-intercept (represented by b), you simply use these figures in your equation, replacing those two variables with your numbers.
+Once we know our slope (represented by m) and our y-intercept (represented by b), we simply use these figures in our equation, replacing those two variables with our numbers.
+This is also how to graph a y=mx+b equation.

 You’ll first need to calculate your slope, which is the rise (known as the vertical change) over the run (known as the horizontal change) between two points on a line.
 You’ll need to use the formula of m = rise ÷ run to find your slope.
-Then, once you know that number, you can swap it in for m in your formula.
+Then, once you know that number, you can replace m with it in your formula.

 Then, you’ll need to find the point where the line crosses the y-axis.
-This must be the point where it crosses this axis when x is 0.
+This must be the point where it crosses the axis at x = 0.
 Once we have these two values, whether by identifying them on our graph or by given data, we can replace the m and b in our equation.
 You won’t replace the variables of y or x with numbers.

 y = mx + b at origin